pranavpr/cardinfo.github.io/_posts/2019-09-16-hdfc-bank-regalia-credit-card-review.md

 - Emergency Overseas Hospitalization Cover of up to Rs.
 15 Lakhs
 - Credit Liability Cover of up to Rs.
 9 Lakhs

+The protection provided by HDFC Bank Regalia Credit Card is comprehensive and may come handy in case of any unfortunate event while traveling abroad.

 #### Other benefits

 - Low Foreign Currency Markup of 2%